luizasabreu/flask_graphs_challenge/README.md

-# Celus Python Challenge
+# Flask API Python Challenge
 ![python 3.8 ][python_version]
 ![MongoDB][mongo_version]

-**Initial disclaimer:** this project is using git in a private mode just to control code version while I was developing.
-It's not public!

 [python_version]: https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=white
 [mongo_version]: https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white

 ## 1. Introduction
-The main goal of this project was to extend a basic API that is part of a platform responsible to minimize travel time, based on destinations and distances between different places, so the penguins could spend more time at their final destination.
+The main goal of this project was to extend a basic API that is part of a platform responsible to minimize travel time, based on destinations and distances between different places.

 For the backend development the main task was to add two routes:
 1. A route: `/calculate` that find all places that must be visited to have a minimum travel time for a given input
 2. A route `/business-trips` to get all consulted business trip information that can be used to think of new strategies.